RayhanaAkterDev/javascript-complete-guide/01-fundamentals/05-keywords/README.md

 # 05 - JavaScript Keywords

 JavaScript keywords are **reserved words** with special meaning in the language syntax.
 They form the language structure and cannot be used as variable, function, or class names.

 Understanding keywords helps avoid syntax errors and naming conflicts.

 ---

+## ⚡ Quick Summary (TL;DR)

+- Keywords are **predefined** and **reserved** by JavaScript
+- They define **program structure** and **control flow**
+- Using **keywords as identifiers causes syntax errors**
+- Keep identifiers clear and avoid reserved words

+---

 ## 1. What Are JavaScript Keywords?

-Keywords are predefined and reserved by JavaScript to define program structure and control flow.
+Keywords are special words that JavaScript uses to define its syntax and structure.
-Using them as identifiers results in syntax errors.
+Trying to use them as variable or function names will cause errors.

 ```js
 let return = 5; // ❌ SyntaxError: Unexpected token 'return'